Azerbaijan & Georgia Experience - 18 Days

 Baku

 Salam!
 Welcome to Azerbaijan.
-Your adventure begins in Baku, with a welcome meeting at 6 pm this evening.
-If you arrive early, maybe walk around Baku Boulevard, a promenade that stretches along the Caspian Sea – the world’s largest inland body of water.
-After the meeting, join your leader for a night walk around Azerbaijan’s capital, where they’ll highlight the best spots for dinner.
-Maybe get your group together for some traditional Azerbaijani dishes, like plov (seasoned rice) or dolma (stuffed vegetables).
+Your adventure begins in Baku with a welcome meeting at 6 pm this evening.
+If you arrive early, maybe walk along Baku Boulevard, a promenade that stretches along the Caspian Sea – the world’s largest inland body of water.
+After the meeting, join your leader for an evening walk around Azerbaijan’s capital, where they’ll point out the best spots for dinner.
+Maybe get your group together for some traditional Azerbaijani dishes, like plov (spiced rice with meat, chestnuts and dried fruits, cooked in layers) or dolma (vine leaves stuffed with rice and vegetables).

 • Day 2